Frequently Asked Questions

 Can the floors be resanded?

 Our heavy 3/4” thick Sawyer Mason floors can be sanded as many as 4-5 times with the 6mm wear layer and offer as much usable wood surface as a solid wood floor.
-Our 9/16” thick floors allow re-sanding up to 3-4 times with the 4mm wear layer.
+Our 9/16” thick floors allow re-sanding up to 3-4 times with the 3.2mm wear layer.

 Hopefully, you won’t want to sand these floors.
-The beauty of these oiled floors is that you can repair scratches by buffing in a maintenance paste, and refresh floors using the Oil Refresher.
+The beauty of these oiled floors is that you can repair scratches by buffing in Rubio Monocoat Universal Maintenance Oil, and refresh your floors using RMC Eco Refresh spray.
 You should never have to sand your Sawyer Mason floors.

 How are the floors installed?
 What tools & materials are need to install Sawyer Mason?